wp-plugins/8tracks-shortcode/readme.txt

 Parameters:

-You can also add the 'height', 'width', 'flash,' and 'playops' parameters to the shortcode.
+You can also add the 'height', 'width', 'flash,' 'playops', and 'tags' parameters to the shortcode.

 This would look like:

-	[8tracks url="" height="" width="" playops="" flash=""]
+	[8tracks url="" height="" width="" playops="" flash="" tags=""]

 	Height and Width are optional, and default to 250 and 300 respectively.